Opinion | The Ukraine war could leave hundreds of millions hungry around the world

-More than 1 million Ukrainian refugees — soon perhaps several million — have crossed or are trying to cross borders.
+A reported 2 million Ukrainian refugees — soon perhaps several million more — have crossed or are trying to cross borders.
 Even as humanitarians and governments feed those who make it out, the systems that feed the tens of millions trapped inside Ukraine are falling apart: trucks and trains destroyed, airports bombed, bridges fallen, supermarkets emptied and warehouses drained.

 The people of Ukraine know too well how a garden of abundance can quickly become barren because of political decisions.
 In 1932 and 1933, millions of Ukrainians perished in what the Ukrainians call the Holodomor, or the starvation, when Soviet dictator Joseph Stalin enforced agricultural “collectivization,” stripping peasant farmers of their land and produce.